 Learn how to invest in Starlink stock if the company spins off of SpaceX for an IPO.
-Open an account with a broker that provides free IPO access for all customers, such as TradeStation or Webull. for your best chance to participate.
+Open an account with a commission-free online broker such as M1 Finance in anticipation of its public debut.

 Latest Starlink Stock IPO News

 03/02/2021: SpaceX is building a factory in Austin TX for Starlink satellite internet equipment

 02/25/2021: How Starlink Is About To Disrupt The Telecommunications Sector